Sinicization of the Manchus: Background

-The ancestors of the Manchu people, the Jurchen, originally formed the Jin dynasty located to the Song dynasty's northeast.
+The ancestors of the Manchu people, the Jurchens, originally formed the Jin dynasty located to the Song dynasty's northeast.
 The Jurchen Jin already started assimilating Han Chinese language, and even their Jurchen script was influenced by Chinese characters (hanzi).
-When both the Jin and Song were absorbed by the Yuan dynasty (Mongol empire), the Jurchen became further assimilated into Chinese society while living as subjects alongside Han, Mongol, and various other ethnicities under one unified empire.
+When both the Jin and Song were absorbed by the Yuan dynasty (Mongol empire), the Jurchens became further assimilated into Chinese society while living as subjects alongside Han, Mongol, and various other ethnicities under one unified empire.
 After the Yuan, the Jurchens became subjects of the Ming empire, with many Jurchen people even studying the Han Chinese language and adopting Chinese culture themselves, while still maintaining their original identity, language, and customs.

-In 1583, Manchu chieftain Nurhaci began to unify the Jurchen ministries.
-After the establishment of the Later Jin dynasty the Manchu-Han relationship was further developed.
+In 1583, the Manchu chieftain Nurhaci began to unify the Jurchen ministries.
+After the establishment of the Later Jin dynasty, the Manchu-Han relationship was further developed.
 Later, during the Huang Taiji period, the communication and trade between Manchu and Han became closer.
-In 1644, the regent king Dorgon led the Eight Banners soldiers to enter the Shanhai Pass, the Qing dynasty replaced the Ming dynasty as the ruling dynasty in China.
+In 1644, the regent king Dorgon led the Eight Banners soldiers to enter the Shanhai Pass, and the Qing dynasty replaced the Ming dynasty as the ruling dynasty of China.
 The bureaucratic system, land management, military establishment, and culture of the Qing Dynasty were all subject to drastic changes due to the prevalent influence of the Central Plains region in China.

-During the Qianlong period, Han culture was revered among Manchus, and the relationship between Manchus and Han people also gained a lot of advantages.
+During the Qianlong period, Han culture was revered among Manchus, and the relationship between Manchus and Han people also gained many advantages.
 Many Han officials also promoted the development of the Qing dynasty.
 It can be said that without these Han officials, the demise of the Qing dynasty would have been faster.

-Although Manchus were not of Han Chinese origin, especially in southern China where they were strongly resisted, they absorbed a lot of Han Chinese culture before conquering the Ming dynasty.
-The new Manchu rulers retained many of the systems that existed in the Ming dynasty.
+Although the Manchus were not of Han Chinese origin, they absorbed a lot of Han Chinese culture before conquering the Ming dynasty, especially in southern China where they were strongly resisted.
+The new Manchu rulers retained many of the systems that existed during the Ming dynasty.

 Central government institutions

 The central government system of the Qing dynasty mostly followed the Ming dynasty, but adjusted to the needs of the current society they ruled.
 The duties of government of the Qing dynasty granted fewer rights than the previous generation.
-After a long period of exploration, the Manchu dynasty finally completed the highly centralized political system structure of the imperial power and developed the centralized political system to the peak.
-During Emperor Yongzheng's reign, he established a secret reserve system.
-This system is based on the special historical traditions and political culture of the Manchu society.
-It is a major change to the ancient Chinese tradition of the succession of the throne.
-It is also a modification of the Manchuria state and development.
+After a long period of exploration, the Manchu dynasty finally completed the highly centralized political system of imperial power and developed the centralized political system to its peak.
+During Emperor Yongzheng's reign, he established a secret reserve system, which was based on the special historical traditions and political culture of the Manchu society.
+It was a major change to the ancient Chinese tradition of succession to the throne and to the Manchurian state and development.